At a Glance

-Vitamins are necessary for a proper cell metabolism and involved in catalytic functions without serving as building substances themselves.
-There are thirteen known vitamins, all of which have to fulfill certain functions.
+Vitamins are necessary for proper cell metabolism and perform catalytic functions without acting as building substances themselves.
+There are thirteen known vitamins, each of which fulfills certain functions.

 Considering their solubility, vitamins can be subdivided into two groups: fat-soluble vitamins (A, D, E and K) and water-soluble vitamins (B vitamins and C).